This fabric on canvas art uses fun, patterned fabric for the background. Just add a painted wood cut out to the front for instant wall decor.

 - Flat paintbrush

-One more tip – if you don’t find a wood piece that you like, consider painting something on the front of the fabric using a freezer paper stencil technique or a freehand.
+One more thing – if you don’t find a wood piece that you like, consider painting something on the front of the fabric using a freezer paper stencil technique.
+Or you can paint freehand on top of Mod Podge.

 Decoupage Fabric on Canvas